zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Rudy says, “The interruptions drive me crazy!”
 An “interru ption” is something that stops you from doing what you are doing right now  in order to do something else, usually for a short period of time.
 If a parent is talking to a friend of theirs, and their four-year-old child keeps saying, “Mommy, I have a question,” and the parent has to stop and answer the child, the child is in terrupting the parent.
 The verb is “to interrupt,” the noun is “an interruption.”
 Normally, it’s something that you want to avoid, that you don’t want to happen.
 In this case, the video keeps stopping, and that is an interruption for Rudy.

 Sheila says, “Yeah, sometimes (sometimes there are interr uptions that drive you crazy, that make you angry or upset), but there’s usually a w orkaround.”
 A “workaround” is a solution that doesn’t fix a problem, b ut let’s you do something in a different way to get around the problem, to get  what you want to have done.
-Even though you haven’t solved the problem you’re able t o do it.
+Even though you haven’t solved the problem you’re able to do it.
 So for example, your email software stops working.
 Well, you can also send email online with your email account, let’s just say, so a workar ound would be to use the Internet browser to send email until you can get you r email software program fixed.
 You didn’t solve the problem of your program,  but you found a workaround – you found another way to get the same things done.

  Rudy says, “Even so (even though there are workarounds for t hese interruption problems), the movies are usually pirated and they’re so  grainy.”
 “To pirate,” as a verb, means to, in this case, to copy without permission , especially when we’re talking about music or movies, or podcasts.
 That’s “pirati ng” something.
 Rudy says, “the movies are usually pirated (meaning they have bee n pirated – stolen) and they’re so grainy.”
 Something that is “grainy” is an  image that is not clear or seems a little rough because it has some small spots on i t.
 If you take a photograph and you try to enlarge, or make bigger one part of the photograph, sometimes that will cause the photograph to become grain y, you can’t see things clearly.